CG-ADAMS/Talend-Ansible/ansible/roles/tds/README.md

 - TAC
 - MongoDB
 - Kafka
-- TDQ (Talend Dictionary Service - optional, only in if you have the licence of this module)
+- TSD (Talend Semantic Dictionary - optional, only in if you have the licence of this module)
 - TDP (Talend Data Preparation - optional, only in if you have the licence of this module and you want to use the app switcher on the TDS interface)

 Example Playbook
 ----------------

-Example of how to use playbook (you can remove tdq if you don't have the licence) :
+Example of how to use playbook (you can remove tsd if you don't have the licence) :

     - hosts: tds-group
       remote_user: root